 We’ll spend the first night in dock to go through the safety briefings and get to know the diverse team who will be your crew mates.
-The following morning it’s likely you’ll get to climb the masts for the first time, before an overnight sail to Tenerife.
+The following morning it’s likely you’ll get to climb the masts for the first time, before setting sail.

 Then your adventure really starts!
 We’ll be sailing south to catch a ride on the trade winds that have propelled ships across the Atlantic for centuries.
 We might catch the winds early in the voyage, but if we have to travel further south to find them, then we might have the opportunity to visit Cape Verde.

 This volcanic archipelago of 10 islands off the northwest coast of Africa is known for its Creole Portuguese-African culture, traditional morna music and numerous beaches.